dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

 Add a command that interrogates a running process (or maybe binary?) to extract a set of providers and events it supports emitting.

-- Monitor command
+- Formatting for monitor command

-Add a command similar to collect, except it prints event data to the console as a real time log
+Add a way to format the payload from monitor command for not well-known providers.

 - Report command